Contemporary Oil Painting Mediums

 Cold Wax uses

 As an oil painting medium, Cold Wax Medium can be used to make oil colors thicker and more matte.
-A soft paste formulated to knife consistency, Gamblin Cold Wax can be thinned to brush consistency by dissolving in a small amount of OMS.
-The surface of paintings made with beeswax mediums will become only as hard as a beeswax candle.
+Its soft paste consistency can be thinned to brush consistency by dissolving in a small amount of Gamsol.
+The surface of paintings made with Cold Wax Medium will become only as hard as a beeswax candle.
 Please note, painters who are using more than 1/3 cold wax medium to 2/3 oil paints should paint on rigid supports (e.g. wood painting panel) or paintings may crack when moved.
-By mixing 1/2 Cold Wax Medium and 1/2 Galkyd Gel, painters can paint on flexible supports.
+By mixing 1/2 Cold Wax Medium and 1/2 Galkyd Gel, painters can paint on flexible supports like stretched canvas.

 You may add Cold Wax Medium to Galkyd oil painting mediums or Drying Oil (linseed/Stand) to reduce gloss.
 Use up to 25% wax to reduce gloss in a painting medium without adversely affecting the strength and flexibility of the medium.